On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC: Probe of anomalous interaction

-With these setup of anomalous $\ttz$ couplings and EFT operators discussed above, we proceed to probe them in our desired channel of $4l+2b+\cancel{E}_T$ final state with the polarization and spin correlation asymmetries along with the total rate (expected number of events with selection level cuts).
+With the setup of anomalous $\ttz$ couplings and EFT operators discussed above, we proceed to probe them in our desired channel of $4l+2b+\cancel{E}_T$ final state with the polarization and spin correlation asymmetries along with the total rate (expected number of events with selection level cuts).
 We generated events ($10$ million) in \MGvATNLO~ of the process in Eq.~(\ref{eq:process}) as a proxy for the $4l+2b+\cancel{E}_T$ final state for a set of anomalous couplings in Eq.~(\ref{eq:BSM-lag}) validated with {\tt FeynRules}~\cite{Alloul:2013bka} for the UFO model with the same set up of input parameters (SM inputs in Eq.~(\ref{eq:sm-inputs}), $\mu_F$, $\mu_R$, and PDFs) and generation level cuts (Eq.~(\ref{eq:gen-cut})) as discussed in Section~\ref{sec:signal-events}.
 The parton level events are then passed through {\tt PYTHIA8} for showering and hadronization followed by detector simulation in {\tt Delphes}.
-We, first, study the effect of the anomalous couplings on the distributions of kinematic variables such as the center-of-mass energy (c.m.e), $\sqrt{\hat{s}}$, after the reconstruction of neutrino momentum, discussed in Section~\ref{sec:neutrino-reco}, and missing transverse energy, $\cancel{E}_T$.
-The distributions are shown in Fig.~\ref{fig:dist-kin} with events normalized to an integrated luminosity of ${\cal L}=3$ ab$^{-1}$ for four benchmark anomalous couplings of $\Delta C_1^A=-0.15$, $\Delta C_1^V=-0.75$, $C_2^A=0.13$, and $C_2^V=0.12$ on top of the SM.
+We, first, study the effect of the anomalous couplings on the distributions of kinematic variables such as the center-of-mass energy ($\sqrt{\hat{s}}$), after the reconstruction of neutrino momentum, discussed in Section~\ref{sec:neutrino-reco}, missing transverse energy ($\cancel{E}_T$), and transverse momentum of reconstructed $Z$ boson ($p_T(Z)$).
+The distributions are shown in Fig.~\ref{fig:dist-kin} with events normalized to an integrated luminosity of ${\cal L}=3000$ fb$^{-1}$ for four benchmark anomalous couplings of $\Delta C_1^A=-0.15$, $\Delta C_1^V=-0.75$, $C_2^A=0.13$, and $C_2^V=0.12$ on top of the SM.
 The $\sqrt{\hat{s}}$ distributions peak at around $700$ GeV for all the benchmark points with excess events in each bin compared to the SM case.
-The couplings $C_2^{V/A}$, being associated with momentum transfer of $Z$ (see Eq.~(\ref{eq:BSM-lag})), have higher excess in events after the peak compared to $\Delta C_1^{V/A}$ with no momentum dependence.
+The couplings $C_2^{V/A}$, being associated with momentum transfer of $Z$ (see Eq.~(\ref{eq:BSM-lag})), proide higher excess in events after the peak compared to $\Delta C_1^{V/A}$ with no momentum dependence.
 The excess in events is larger at the peak, and thus no rectangular cuts on the $\sqrt{\hat{s}}$ will be able to enhance the signal to background ratios.
-The case is true for $\cancel{E}_T$, along with the $p_T$s of all the particles, although not shown.
+The case is true for $\cancel{E}_T$ and $p_T(Z)$ along with the $p_T$s of all the particles, although not shown.
 We, thus, do not impose any rectangular cuts on the kinematic variables other than the selection cuts for our analysis; this will also help us not to diminish the statistics for the asymmetries.
+However, we use four bins in the $p_T(Z)$ for the cross section using the fact that $C_2^{V/A}$ shows excess in events for higher momentum transfer.
+The four bins in $p_T(Z)$ are chosen as